 - Glasgow: Scottish Event Campus (SEC)

-London is often touted as a costly expensive destination for exhibitors given its central location, but how much more expensive is it really?
+London is often touted as the most costly place to exhibit given its central location, but how much more expensive is it really?

-Venue costs comprise some of the most comprehensive barriers to achieving your ROI at UK trade shows and exhibitions.
+Venue costs comprise some of the most comprehensive barriers to achieving your ROI at UK exhibitions and events.
 Typically, these costs cover your exhibition stand space and show services like Wi-Fi and parking.
 As always, these vary by location, so which offers the best value for money?

 WiFi